Northeast Kingdom Waste Management District

 Medical Waste

-Metal, Scrap
+Metal, scrap

 Scrap metal is banned from landfill disposal and is accepted at many NEKWMD transfer stations, as well as the Lyndonville Recycling Center.

-Microwave Ovens
+Microwave Oven

 Microwave ovens (and other metal appliances) are accepted at any recycling center with a scrap metal container.
 The Lyndonville Recycling Center collects scrap metal appliances if your town does not have a scrap metal container.